jju/stubbl/seasons/gcxi/week02.md

 SpreadZone was picking the Menace as heavy favourites and it seems they knew something about [[Laurel]] who had a breakout match.
 AM 4 - OM 2 [[gcxi-02-amom]]

+The Spectres pulled off a win against the (weridly only slightly favoured) Eagles.
+RE 1 - DS 2 [[gcxi-02-reds]]

+The Fatality continue to show that GCX was a fluke.
+SR 1 - EF 4 [[gcxi-02-sref]]

+In the Stacks the Farmers are glad to have gotten this match over with, as this week the Wyrms looked like the unstoppable defending champions they weren't in Week 1.
+GF 1 - OW 5 [[gcxi-02-gfow]]

+The Cogs looked off in Week 2 or maybe the Hounds had just recovered their pennant-winning swagger.
+IC 1 - GH 3 [[gcxi-02-icgh]]

+The Tide could only keep up with the Wyrms instead of growing an advantage, while the Tatters have to feel lucky to be keeping the speedsters at bay so far this campaign.
+CT 2 - FT 2 [[gcxi-02-ctft]]

 ## standings

 | Stacks | W-D-L | Outlands | W-D-L | Heaps | W-D-L | Pits | W-D-L |